bartvanhoey/FunctionalCSharp/README.md

 Biggest problem in software development is complexity.
 Complexity affects Development Speed, Number of Bugs, Agility, Maintainability, etc.
 The more complex the software, the more difficult it is to maintain.

-A developer team can only deal with a certain amount of complexity.
+A developer team can only deal with a certain amount of complexity!
 If the complexity exceeds this limit, it will be difficult/impossible to maintain the software/to develop new features.
 Slows downs the development process or even introduces new bugs.

 Functional programming helps to reduce code complexity.